 Detroit is actually a super nice city and reminiscent of New York architecturally.
 Downtown has fancy, funky bars and restaurants with delicious food drinks (and matching price tags).
 Plus everyone is so dang nice!
 Of course “it’s the Midwest”, but it really is what everyone says.
 I left my wallet on a plane and the cleaner offered to drive it out to me – I mean, come on Midwest, who does that!?

 The Riverfront is beautiful, you can view the coast of Canada just on the other side of the river.
 We went in fall so there were lovely fall trees making it super picturesque.
-I also had a little moment of longing to just pop on over because y’all know how I love Canada.
+I also had a little moment of longing to just pop on over because y’all know how I love Canada (I mean, just check out this lake!)

 Unfortunately Detroit suffered an economic downturn and parts are not ideal to visit.
 Once an amazing place; Belle Island has unfortunately been left to ruin.
 But still worth a little trip if you love geese and squirrels and old abandoned buildings… although we did hear it’s a different experience in summer.